-The e-NV200 Combi comes with a choice of two trim levels (Acenta and Tekna) and three charging options (standard, Rapid and Rapid Plus) in both five and seven-seat forms.
-There are also range-topping Evalia versions.
+The e-NV200 Combi comes with a choice of one trim level (Tekna) and two charging options (Rapid and Rapid Plus) in both five and seven-seat forms.

-Standard models can be charged via a domestic three-pin socket in seven hours, while the Rapid versions take four hours to top up via a 50kW DC charging point.
-The Plus versions include high-speed 6.6kW AC on-board charging capability.
+The Rapid versions take four hours to top up via a 50kW DC charging point, while the Plus versions include high-speed 6.6kW AC on-board charging capability.